-It doesn’t matter what sort of company you have, there is always the potential for a crisis to occur and as the famous saying goes, “a reputation takes decades to build and seconds to destroy.”
+It doesn’t matter what sort of company you have, there is always the potential for a crisis to occur and as the famous saying goes, “A reputation takes decades to build and seconds to destroy.”

 With this in mind, we have put together some of our top tips for handling a PR crisis.
 If podcasts are more your thing, check out Episode 6 of Revitalise & Grow, which is all about managing crisis PR.

 First things first, how do you know if you are having a PR crisis?